birnstiel/dsharp_opac/README.md

 ## Test

-You can find a ipython notebook file under /tests that uses some of the functionality of this package.
+You can find ipython notebooks under [/tests](/tests) that use some of the functionality of this package as well as the IPython notebooks that were used to create the figures in Birnstiel et al. (2018).

+## Credit

+If you use this package, please cite Birnstiel et al. (2018).

+If you use any optical constants, please cite the appropriate experimental papers.